thma/WhyHaskellMatters/README.md

 # Why Haskell Matters

-This is a work in progress article.
+This is an early draft work in progress article.

 ## Motivation